microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Create an Azure Storage Account

-1. Storage account names must be universally unique.
+1. Storage account names must be universally unique, **lower case** and alphanumeric(3-24 characters).
 In this example, the storage account name Aliasblobstorage is used.
 When this is listed, replace Alias with your alias, for example if your alias was bsmith, your storage account would be bsmithblobstorage.